bKP451/todo-application-core-rails/README.md

 Navigate into the directory

-`cd todo application core rails`
+`cd todo-application-core-rails`

-install rails 6.0.6.1 on the directory using
+Install rails 6.0.6.1 on the directory using

 `gem install rails -v 6.0.6.1`